 46 years after their introduction, the last Förstergrün uniforms were retired from service.
 In the ensuing months, Bavaria and Saarland would unceremoniously begin the process of liquidation, handing over their stock to the German public auction authority and ordering blue.

 KommandoStore launched in 2013 out of a basement in St Paul, Minnesota.
 At heart, we’re a military surplus store.
-Five years on, we’ve had opportunities to do a little more than that.
+Nine years on, we’ve had opportunities to do a little more than that.

 As KommandoStore has grown, we’ve found a lot of stories to tell.
 Goodness knows we’ve been lucky enough on that front.
 But luck only goes so far: supply dries up, countries get embargoed, war breaks out.
 Sometimes we’re just decades late to the party.

-It starts with the Sommerblouson, manufactured in Germany by the same company who supplied Bavaria and Saarland until the bitter end.
+It started with the Sommerblouson, manufactured in Germany by the same company who supplied Bavaria and Saarland until the bitter end.
 Where the revivals end, well that’s up to you.

 Faulkner said it best: “The past is never dead.
 It’s not even past.”